hphelion/documentation/network.overview.md

 To get up and running quickly with your network, see [HP Cloud Networking: Quick start guide](/compute/network-quick-start).

-For more detailed information on the HP Public Cloud Networking Service, see [Getting Started with HP Cloud Networking](/compute/network/getting-started).
+For more detailed information on the HP Helion Public Cloud Networking Service, see [Getting Started with HP Cloud Networking](/compute/network/getting-started).

 ## Using the console to access Networking ## {#console}

-You can use the HP Public Cloud console to access HP Cloud Networking Service.
-For more information on using the HP Public Cloud console, see [Getting Started with HP Public Cloud Console](/hpcloudconsole).
+You can use the HP Helion Public Cloud console to access HP Cloud Networking Service.
+For more information on using the HP Helion Public Cloud console, see [Getting Started with HP Helion Public Cloud Console](/hpcloudconsole).

 ## Using the API to access Networking ## {#API}